 Why might this be relevant?

-The project directly addresses how SMEs can contribute to clean growth and adjust to climate change pressures by developing a web-based Learning Management System to help them reduce carbon emissions and move to net-zero.
+This project specifically addresses how SMEs can contribute to clean growth, adjust to climate change pressures, and finance the transition to net-zero.

 SMEs often lack the time, skills and knowledge to achieve their climate ambitions.
 For SMEs struggling with rising costs today, moving towards net zero looks capital intensive and risky.
 There are a variety of carbon ac...